aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/removing-header-and-footer/_index.md

 ﻿---
-title: Removing Header and Footer – Aspose.Words for .NET
+title: Removing Header and Footer
+second_title: Aspose.Words for .NET
 articleTitle: Removing Header and Footer
 linktitle: Removing Header and Footer
 description: "Remove headers or footers from a document easily and fast instead of using VSTO in C#."